Hephaestus14089/remindme/WORKING.md

 ### app.py

+This is the *entry point* of the flask server application.
+As mentioned earlier this is where the **multi-threading** is done, i.e. the thread seperation originates.

 ### The dataflow

-This is where the **multi-threading** is done, i.e. the thread seperation originates.

 ## So, how and where do utilities fit in?